Me-AU/data-eng-tasks/Task2_MongoDB/documentation/README.md

 ## Sub-Task 3: Data Updation

 Updating `shipment_date` for a specified order id is straight forward.
 Find the document then update the `shipment_date` attribute.
-Sample query is given below, which you can run in mongosh when using `customers` database
+Sample query is given below, which you can run in mongosh when using `customers` database:

 ```js
 db.order_data.updateOne(